MattPinder/MastersProject/README.md

 *Oskar's software - PROKKA, System Tools, etc. - yielded certain results, whereas I am able to find apparent results in addition to these which seem to obtain better E-values in a RAST -> PSI-BLAST -> CDD search.
 Why?

+	15 August 2016

+Attempted to use the myRAST Shell on Windows to generate a list of gene aliases, however operating this is not as intuitive as it would be on Linux, so may have to wait until myRAST is installed on Albiorix...

+myRAST acting up on my computer; have uninstalled but must wait until website is back online before I can reinstall...

+If PROKKA etc. can be installed on Albiorix, if the databases have been updated in the last few months since Oskar's work was done, then perhaps more information can be obtained.

+Manual PfamScan can give at least a general idea of what the hypothetical proteins may be in some cases, e.g. PROKKA_00107 from 'PROKKA_K-sp_V5.gbk' apparently contains a 'Cro/C1-type HTH DNA-binding domain'.
+Again, this would be time-consuming to check manually for all of the proteins labelled as hypothetical in the .gbk file...

+Some K. algicida protein sequences are present on NCBI, including some with gene names.
+Checking manually (yet again), I found that PROKKA_01500 from the aforemetioned .gbk file bears a resemblance to the preprotein translocase subunit YajC found on NCBI (http://www.ncbi.nlm.nih.gov/protein/WP_050765224.1).
+Judging by where the alignment starts and ends vs. the K. algicida sequence, the gene predictor MAY have made a mistake in the alignment...
+K. sp.:
+MIAVLYFLIIAPSLKKQKKEKKFMASVKKGDRVITKSGIHGKIVELNDKDFTCVIETGAGKIKFERAALSVEASARLNNPPAKK
+K. alg.:
+MVVVVYFFILAPSIKRQKKEKNFMASIKKGDRVITKSGIHGKVVELNDKDHTCVIETGAGKIKFERAALSADATLRLNKPPSEKK